We, at Stromma Netherlands, care about your safety. Read about our COVID-19 safety measures at our information page.

 So, the food cravings are satisfied.
 What’s next?
 Some sightseeing in the city!
 There’s no better way to explore Amsterdam than on a canal cruise.
-Take the 100 Highlights cruise for one hour of seeing the best sights of the Dutch capital and learn about all the beauty Amsterdam has to offer.
+Take the Amsterdam Canal Cruise for one hour of seeing the best sights of the Dutch capital and learn about all the beauty Amsterdam has to offer.
 Along the route, you might even find out something you want to check out later in the day.
 Like a cool museum or a cozy square for drinks, for instance.

 When the weather allows you to, choose the open boat tour!
 The end of April should usually be very sunny and bright, so why not opt for this?
 With the personal stories and anecdotes from the skipper, you’re guaranteed of a unique way to explore town.
 Ask him or her for recommendations on what to do next!

 Are the shops in Amsterdam open during the Easter weekend?!
 Yes, they are!
 From the small boutiques at Negen Straatjes to the bigger brands at Kalverstraat and Nieuwendijk.
 All these shops are open at Easter.
 It’s also an unwritten tradition to be on the prowl for furniture on Easter Monday.
 So hit those furniture stores around Bijlmer ArenA, called Villa ArenA and bring home some cool home decorations or maybe even an entire sofa, while you’re at it.